andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 the best bits are out the windows across the aisle where two surly septuagenarian women haughtily occupy one third of the inventory of a 6-seat alcove.

-The train slithers its way up the gorge, courageously clinging to the sheer canyon walls like a sure-footed Norwegian coastal goat.
+The train slithers its way up the gorge, clinging to the jagged canyon walls like a sure-footed Norwegian coastal goat.

 Halfway through the journey the ferric goat rumbles to a stop, whereupon the conductor announces over the intercom that we will be stopping at the